jonaddams/pspdfkit-web-text-comparison-sample/README.md

 The application uses:
 - Next.js for the framework
-- PSPDFKit Web SDK for PDF handling
+- Nutrient Web SDK for PDF handling
 - React for the UI components
 - Tailwind for layout and styles